CV examples

 Table of contents

-Leaving school and entering the job market can be overwhelming and challenging.
-You may have already put considerable effort into job applications but have not had much luck with recruiters or hiring managers.
+Leaving school and looking for a job can be overwhelming and challenging.
+You may have already put considerable effort into job applications but have not had much luck with employers.
 At this time of your life, finding your first job can be time-consuming.
-Whether you're looking for your first full-time job, interested in exploring an apprenticeship or internship, or still figuring out your next move, we've designed this guide with you in mind.
+If you're applying for your first job, an apprenticeship, or still figuring out your next steps, this guide is for you.

-Standing out from other job seekers by optimising your CV is crucial in today's competitive job market.
-Choosing the right school leaver CV template can also be an extra hassle, but it's undoubtedly worth it.
-Did you know that 75% of qualified applicants get their CVs rejected by Applicant Tracking System software (ATS) because it's unreadable and unclear?
-Knowing how to write a good CV to attract employers is even more essential to land your first job.
+Writing an applicant tracking system-friendly CV is crucial in today's competitive job market.
+Choosing the right school leaver CV template can be an extra hassle, but it's undoubtedly worth it.
+Knowing how to write a good CV to attract employers is essential in your job search.

-We understand that everyone's experience is unique when they leave school, so we're here to help start you career journey on the right foot.
+Everyone's experience is unique when they leave school.
+We can help start you career journey on the right foot and stand out from the crowd.

 The CV writing process: Where to start?

-Just like preparing for your first job interview, starting a CV from scratch may seem intimidating.
-If you've begun the job hunt for the first time or have just finished school, you may be unfamiliar with writing a CV and unsure where to start.
+Just like preparing for your first job interview, starting a CV from scratch may seem overwhelming.
 It is an opportunity to demonstrate your enthusiasm to find a job, develop a career, and learn new skills.
-In this guide we take you through the key sections of a modern CV, from crafting a compelling personal profile to presenting your academic achievements.
+Learn more about the key sections of a modern CV, from your personal profile to listing your GCSEs on a CV.

 School Leaver CV example